Statement on Standards of Professional Conduct (updated 2017)

 Historians cannot successfully do this work without mutual trust and respect.
 By practicing their craft with integrity, historians acquire a reputation for trustworthiness that is arguably their single most precious professional asset.
 The trust and respect both of one’s peers and of the public at large are among the greatest and most hard-won achievements that any historian can attain.
 It is foolish indeed to put them at risk.

-Although historians disagree with each other about many things, they do know what they trust and respect in each other's work.
+Although historians disagree with each other about many things, they do know what they trust and respect in each other’s work.
 All historians believe in honoring the integrity of the historical record.
 They do not fabricate evidence.
 Forgery and fraud violate the most basic foundations on which historians construct their interpretations of the past.
-An undetected counterfeit undermines not just the historical arguments of the forger, but all subsequent scholarship that relies on the forger's work.
-Those who invent, alter, remove, or destroy evidence make it difficult for any serious historian ever wholly to trust their work again.
+An undetected counterfeit undermines not just the historical arguments of the forger, but all subsequent scholarship that relies on the forger’s work.
+Those who invent, alter, remove, or destroy evidence of any kind make it difficult for any serious historian ever wholly to trust their work again.

 We honor the historical record, but understand that its interpretation constantly evolves as historians analyze primary documents in light of the ever-expanding body of secondary literature that places those documents in a larger context.
-By "documents," historians typically mean all forms of evidence—not just written texts, but artifacts, images, statistics, oral recollections, the built and natural environment, and many other things—that have survived as records of former times.
+By "documents," historians typically mean all forms of evidence—not just written texts, but artifacts, images, video, statistics, oral recollections, the built and natural environment, and many other things—that have survived as records of former times.
 By "secondary literature," we typically mean all subsequent interpretations of those former times based on the evidence contained in primary documents.
 This distinction between primary and secondary sources is among the most fundamental that historians make.
 Drawing the boundary between them is a good deal more complicated than it might seem, since determining whether a document is primary or secondary largely depends on the questions one asks of it.
 At the most basic level, though, the professional practice of history means respecting the integrity of primary and secondary sources while subjecting them to critical scrutiny and contributing in a fair-minded way to ongoing scholarly and public debates over what those sources tell us about the past.

 The trail of evidence in bibliographies, notes, museum catalogs, databases, and other forms of scholarly apparatus is crucial not just for documenting the primary sources on which a work of history depends, but the secondary sources as well.
 Practicing history with integrity means acknowledging one’s debts to the work of other historians.
 To copy the work of another and claim it for one’s own is plagiarism—an act historians abhor.
 Plagiarism violates the historical record by failing to reveal the secondary sources that have contributed to a given line of argument.
 It is a form of fraud, and betrays the trust on which the historical profession depends.
 Much more will be said about it later in this Statement on Standards.